 Two dials on top of the EOS R8 control exposure settings.
 Image credit: Andy Westlake

-However, there is nothing better than actual experience so with your camera set up to shoot monochrome, you can start exploring the world in shades of grey and experimenting with exposure, picture settings and filters.
-Learning how to shoot without the realism of colour obscuring your creative vision might be alien initially.
-‘Seeing’ or visualising images is not easy but as legendary landscape photographer Ansel Adams said, ‘Visualisation is the single most important factor in photography.
+Of course, there is no substitute for actual experience.
+With your camera set up to shoot monochrome, start exploring the world in shades of grey and experimenting with exposure, picture settings and filters.
+Learning to shoot without the realism of colour to obscure your creative vision might be alien initially – but it will come.
+As legendary landscape photographer Ansel Adams once put it, ‘Visualisation is the single most important factor in photography.

 However, you have one tool at your disposal that Adams didn’t have.
-If you want to see how a scene looks in monochrome, just take a shot and check over the preview.
+To see how a scene looks in monochrome, just take a shot and check over the preview.
 It might not be an accurate depiction of how the final edited picture will look – it rarely is, in my experience! – but it’ll certainly be a big clue and will reveal the tonal relationships between the main elements of the scene.

 What’s more, there is no cost and you’re learning in real-time, so just shoot away even on scenes that may have no potential.
 With practice and experience, you’ll soon learn how scenes will look in monochrome without having to ‘proof’ them first.